abjer/isds2020/src/content/page/readings.md

 - PML: chapter 4, the following sections:
   - Bringing features onto the same scale
   - Selecting meaningful features

-## Session 12: Supervised learning 2

-We introduce cross validation to gauge overfitting and review the linear model.

-#### Required readings

-- PML: chapter 6.
 - PML: chapter 10, the following sections:
     - Introducing linear regression
     - Implementing an ordinary least squares linear regression model
     - Evaluating the performance of linear regression models
     - Using regularized methods for regression
     - Turning a linear regression model into a curve – polynomial regression

+## Session 12: Model selection and cross-validation

+We introduce cross validation to gauge overfitting and review the linear model.

+#### Required readings

+- PML: chapter 6.

-## Session 13: Supervised learning 3
+## Session 13: Non-linear ML and applications

 We give an overview of non-linear machine learning models and outline how machine learning tools can be applied in social science.